NEMSLinux/nems-docs/config/networking.rst

 **Set a static IP Address in NEMS Linux**

-1. Open Cockpit.
+1. Open `Cockpit <../apps/cockpit.html>`__.
 2. Login.
 Use the default credentials if you have not initialized NEMS, or your created credentials if you have.
-Check the box “Reuse my password for privileged tasks”.
+Check the box “Reuse my password for privileged tasks” while signing in.
 3. Click “Networking”.
-4. Click the network interface (eg., eth0).
+4. Click the network interface (E.G., eth0).
 5. Ensure “Connect automatically” is checked.
 6. Click the “Automatic (DHCP)” or IP address currently assigned to this NIC next to IPv4.
 7. Ensure “Manual” is selected in the dropdown.
 8. Add your new IP settings.
 9. Make sure you click the + next to DNS settings and assign at least one DNS server.
-8.8.8.8 will do.
+8.8.8.8 (Google) or 1.1.1.1 (Cloudflare) will do.
 10. Press “Apply” and wait for it to test the connection.
 11. Click “Change the setting” after the test is complete.
 12. You should now open your NEMS Dasboard at the new IP address.
 Within